kameryn1811/Bandcamp-Player/README.md

 *Note: Mini mode features optional player autohide so the artwork is fully viewable*

-*Note: Nano mode features optional autohide when docked*
+*Note: Nano mode features optional autohide when docked to the top or bottom of the screen*

 <img width="600" alt="main-player-interface" src="images/player modes.png" />